 You’ll be warned of pesky sea urchins even at the dreamiest of white sand beaches.
 A prick from one of these leaves you in serious pain and in need of urgent medical help.

-I’m fairly certain they’d been removed from Boracay’s main beaches, but I needed water shoes for Bulabog Beach where we kitesurfed but also, even in El Nido in the famous lagoons!
+I’m fairly certain they’d been removed from Boracay’s main beaches, but I needed water shoes for Bulabog Beach where we spent our days kitesurfing.
+In fact, even in El Nido in the famous lagoons!

 Have you been to the Philippines?
-Are there any other key tips or tricks I’ve missed in this Philippines Travel Guide?
+Are there any other key tips or tricks I’ve missed in this travel Guide?
 Let me know!

 Otherwise, I hope that this guide to the Philippines and all of my top travel tips prove useful for planning your own trip.
-You might also find some of my other posts useful, including my 3 week itinerary for the Philippines.
+You might also find some of my other posts useful, including my 3 week itinerary for the Philippines, as well as my guides to Boracay, Bohol, Kawasan Falls, El Nido and Manila.
+Make sure to also check this guide on 15 must-eat dishes in the Philippines too, featuring lechon – my favourite Filipino dish!

 Disclaimer: This visit to the Philippines was entirely paid for by myself and there was no involvement from the tourism board or a hotel.
 This is an independent guide.